Best eSIMs for the USA in 2025

 What is the cheapest eSIM card for the USA?

-Instabridge and BNESIM are the cheapest eSIMs for the USA, with plans starting at $2.00 and $1.64, respectively.
+Jetpac and BNESIM are the cheapest eSIMs for the USA, with plans starting at $1.00 and $1.87, respectively.
 Saily is also one of the cheapest options that offers more features like 24/7 customer support, hotspot data sharing, and a user-friendly app, making it a solid choice for hassle-free connectivity throughout your trip.

 How much does eSIM cost in the US?

 The prices of US eSIM plans vary among different providers.
-Prices start as low as $1.64 and go up to $50.00, depending on the eSIM provider and the plan you’ve chosen.
+Prices start as low as $1.00 and can go even over $50.00, depending on the eSIM provider and your chosen plan.
 I recommend considering your needs closely before choosing an eSIM plan.

 Does eSIM work in the USA?